dspark410/react-portfolio/README.md

 # React Portfolio

 ## Description

-A portfolio created using React.js and MaterialUI that displays all my projects.
+A portfolio created using React.js and Material UI to display my skills and projects.